gdvnprt/odin-calculator/README.md

 TO DO:

-1. Adjust function to work with multi-digit numbers

-2. Round answers so no overflow

-3. Adjust operator keys so no multiple operators in a row
+1. Adjust operator keys so no multiple operators in a row

-4. Add decimal input functionality
+2. Add decimal input functionality

+3. Round answers so no overflow

-5. See if dynamic text resizing is possible if input is very long
+4. See if dynamic text resizing is possible if input is very long

-6. (optional) keyboard support
+5. (optional) keyboard support